Iraqi migrants caught in border crisis in Belarus fly home

 Muslims in Poland buried an unidentified migrant at a cemetery in Bohoniki, where a population of Tatars has lived for centuries.
 It was the second such funeral there for a migrant in a week.

-Thousands of migrants remain stranded between borders.
-Most are fleeing conflict or hopelessness in the Middle East and aim to reach Germany or other western European countries.
-But Poland has taken a hard line about letting them in, and Belarus didn’t want them returning to the capital of Minsk or otherwise settling in the country.
+Most of the migrants are fleeing conflict or hopelessness in the Middle East and aim to reach Germany or other western European countries.
+But Poland has taken a hard line about letting them n, and Belarus didn’t want them returning to the capital of Minsk or otherwise settling in the country.

 The West has accused Belarus President Alexander Lukashenko of using the migrants as pawns to destabilize the 27-nation bloc in retaliation for its sanctions on his authoritarian regime.
 Belarus denies engineering the crisis, which has seen migrants entering the country since summer and then trying to cross into Poland, Lithuania and Latvia.